PrismLauncher/PrismLauncher/libraries/README.md

 Available either under LGPL version 3 or later.

-## pack200
-Unpacks pack200 archives (squished, compression-optimized Java jars).
-This format is only used by Forge to save bandwidth.

-A horrible little thing extracted from the depths of the OpenJDK codebase.
-Please don't look at it, or you will praise Cthulhu for his clean code for the rest of your days.

-Available under GPL 2 with classpath exception.

-## rainbow
-Color functions extracted from [KGuiAddons](https://inqlude.org/libraries/kguiaddons.html).
-Used for adaptive text coloring.

-Available either under LGPL version 2.1 or later.

-## xz-embedded
-Tiny implementation of LZMA2 de/compression.
-This format is only used by Forge to save bandwidth.

-Public domain.

 ## LocalPeer
 Library for making only one instance of the application run at all times.